chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 ##### Step 1
 ___

 From above we know how to transform from a local ZAMO frame to the global frame using the ZAMO tetrads.
-So we will first have to transform from the instantaneous camera rest frame to the local ZAMO frame, in order to then use the tetrads from Appendix \ref{app: tetrads} to finally transform to the global frame.
+So we will first have to transform from the instantaneous camera rest frame to the local ZAMO frame, in order to then use the tetrads from above to finally transform to the global frame.
 Let the camera have four-velocity $u^\mu$ in the global coordinate frame.
 Also note for later that this four-velocity will be expressed in BL coordinates.
 Imagine then a ZAMO frame at the same position as the camera.
 The four-velocity of the camera in the ZAMO tetrad frame is given by

 $$
 \begin{equation}